You may be asking yourself, “do I need a pre-workout?”

 Does a pre-workout help you to lose weight?

-For many people, the goal of exercise is to get fit and to lose weight.
+For many people, the goal of exercise is to get fit and help them get in shape.
 We hear a lot of people asking whether pre-workouts will help with weight loss.

 The answer is: sort of.